-Parker is a mystery.
 Bryan was opposed to Parker before the convention met at St. Louis.
-He was opposed to Parker every day during the ssions of that inharmonious gathering.
-When Parker sent his telegram supple menting the Democratic platform Bryan rose from a bed of sickness to denounce the nominee as a traitor and a dictator, and his dramatic appearance on that Saturday night was one of the most extraordinary episodes of an extraordinary convention.
-Bryan lashed Parker and he dared the convention to send a telegram to the nominee demanding his nest opinion on other well-known Democratic principles.
+He was | And Gassaway. opposed to Parker every day during the | So blithe and gay, sessions of that inharmonious gathering.
+When Parker sent his telegram supplementing the Democratic platform Mr. The Texans shout Bryan rose from a bed of sickness to de- And jeer and flout nounce the nominee as a traitor and a dictator, and his dramatic appearance on that Saturday night was one of the most extraordinary episodes of an extraordinary convention.
+Bryan lashed Parker and he dared the convention to send a Much pain is felt telegram to the nominee demanding his Beneath the belt honest opinion on other well-known Democratic principles.

-Later on Mr. Bryan, in his own paper. he Commoner, while the events in the onvention were fresh before him, openly charged that Judge Parker was a party to a corrupt attempt to deceive the convention and that his nomination had been secured by improper means.
-It was then that the former candidate for the presi-dency put himself on record by saying in the Commoner of July 13, less than a week after the nomination: "I have noth ing to take back."
-It seems a curious thing to find a man who has "nothing to take back," appearing on the stump favoring the election of Alton B. Parker for the presidency.
-If Mr. Bryan has "nothing to take back," he should in common honesty when he appears on the stump in Indiana and ewhere, repeat to his audiences exactly what he said in the Commoner of July 13, which was printed exactly one week after the Democratic convention was called to order and only four days after Judge Parker was nominated for the presidency and had sent his telegram repudiating the Democratic platform.
+Later on Mr. Bryan, in his own paper, the Commoner, while the events in the convention were fresh before him, openly charged that Judge Parker was a party to a corrupt attempt to deceive the convention and that his nomination had been secured by improper means.
+It was then that the former candidate for the presidency put himself on record by saying in the Commoner of July 13, less than a week after the nomination: "I have noth ng to take back."

+It seems a curious thing to find a man who has "nothing to take back," appearng on the stump favoring the election of Alton B. Parker for the presidency.
+If Mr. Bryan has "nothing to take back," he should in common honesty when he appears on the stump in Indiana and elsewhere, repeat to his audiences exactly what he said in the Commoner of July 13, which was printed exactly one week after the Democratic convention was called to order and only four days after Judge Parker was nominated for the presidency and had sent his telegram epudiating the Democratic platform.
 In this issue of the Commoner Mr.

-Bryan said: "It was a plain and deliberate attempt to deceive the party.
-The New York platform was vague and purposely so, because the advocates of Judge Parker were trying to secure votes from among the people who would have opposed his riews had they known them.
-The nomination was secured, therefore, by crooked and indefensible methods."
+Revan said: "It was a plain and deliberate attempt o deceive the party.
+The New York platform was vague and purposely so. ecause the advocates of Judge Parker were trying to secure votes from among he people who would have opposed his views had they known them.
+The nomnation was secured, therefore, by crooked and indefensible methods."

 As an exhibition of political gymnastics Bryan's campaign speech for Parker ought to be worth going miles to hear.
 If, as he says, he has "nothing to take back," how will he explain matters to the people?
-What did he mean when he said in the Commoner: nomination of Judge Parker virtually nullifies the ami-trust plank?"
-Was it rue on July 13 that Parker's nomination and been secured "by crooked means" If it was true then is it not true now?
+What did he mean when he said in the Commoner: "The nomination of Judge Parker virtually rullifies the anti-trust plank?"
+Was it rue on July 13 that Parker's nomination had been secured "by crooked means"; If it was true then is it not true now?

 Mr. Bryan in the Commoner said: "I shall not appeal for votes for the ticket on false grounds."
-How can he appear on the stump, therefore, and seriously ask the workingren of the country to vote for the Democratic nominee after the Commoner had declared that "The labor plank as prepared by Judge Par-ker's friends on the subcommittee was a straddling, meaningless plank?"

-his paper, "A Democratic victory will mean very little, if any, progress so long as the party is under control of the Wall street element?"
+How can be appear on the stump, therefore, and seriously ask the workingmen of the country to vote for the Democratic nominee after the Commoner had declared that "The labor plank as prepared by Judge Parker's friends on the subcommittee was straddling, meaningless plank?"
+Was Mr. Bryan lying when he said in his paper, "A Democratic victory will mean very little, if any, progress so long as the party is under control of the Wall street element?"

-If the party was under the control of he Wall street element when Mr. Bryan wrote that editorial, is it not just as much under the same control while he is on the stump?
+If the party was under the control of he Wall street element when Mr. Bryan wrote that editorial, is it not just as much under the same control while he is in the stump?

 Perhaps Mr. Bryan can explain away hese things.
-Perhaps he can answer hese questions.
+Perhaps he can answer these questions.
 Perhaps not.